tagspaces/documentation/docs/perspectives/kanban.md

 - **Reload Folder** - reloads the content of the folder
 - **Show in File Manager** - opens the default file manager of your operating system with preselected folder
 - **New File / Note** - opens the dialog for creating files
-- **Folder Properties** - open the properties of the folder, where you can change the background color, set a walpaper image or choose an thumbnail for the folder
+- **Folder Properties** - open the properties of the folder, where you can change the background color, set a wallpaper image or choose an thumbnail for the folder

 ## Migration of Trello boards